kevinhughes27/shopify-sinatra-app/README.md

 Also note that when developing locally you'll need to enable unsafe javascripts in your browser for the embedded sdk to function.
 Read more [here](http://docs.shopify.com/embedded-app-sdk/getting-started)

-After creating your new application you need to create a `.env` file and add the following lines:
+After creating your new application you need to edit the `.env` file and add the following lines:

 ```
 SHOPIFY_API_KEY=<your api key>